 The Early Help Assessment

-Since 1st June 2015, the Early Help Assessment (EHA) has replaced the CAF.
-The EHA is a more straightforward and family focussed early help assessment to help you and families identify what's working well and what they want to change.
+Since 1st June 2015, the Early Help Assessment (EHA) has been used in Northamptonshire.
+The EHA is a straightforward and family focussed assessment to help you and families identify what's working well and what they want to change.

 - It's less formal - promoting better and more interactive involvement of children, young people and families